Scurvy is a state of dietary deficiency of vitamin C (ascorbic acid). It is called Barlow’s disease in infants.

-Subperiosteal hemorrhage may vary from th slight to extensive.
+Subperiosteal hemorrhage may vary from the slight to extensive.
 It could be big enough to resemble a large tumor in some cases.
 The clotted blood is either resorbed or transformed to fibrous tissue.

 Hemorrhages within the metaphysic interfere with ingrowth of osteoblastic tissue.
-The metaphyses in response to hemorrhage becomes extremely hyperemic leading to resorption of bone which is seen as a dark zone of radiolucency adjacent to the white line on the X-ray.
+The metaphyses, in response to hemorrhage, become extremely hyperemic leading to resorption of bone which is seen as a dark zone of radiolucency adjacent to the white line on the X-ray.
 Fractures and epiphyseal separation may occur [which remodel on vitamin c replenishment].

-Hemorrhages throughout the marrow result in fibrous organization and replacement of hematopoietic tissue resulting in anemia.
+Hemorrhages throughout the marrow result in the fibrous organization and replacement of hematopoietic tissue resulting in anemia.

 Pathologic fractures occur through the metaphysic in infants and the diaphysis in adults.